K-theory and index theory on manifolds with a proper Lie group action: Operator integration

 In the general case of a non-compact $X$, let $\{U_i\}$ be a locally finite covering of $X$ and $\sum_i \alpha_i^2(x)=1$ the corresponding partition of unity.
-Then, by lemma 2.2, the norms of operators $\F_m=\sum_{i=1}^m \phi(\alpha_i) F(x_i) \phi(\alpha_i)$ are uniformly bounded in $m$.
+Then, by lemma 2.5, the norms of operators $\F_m=\sum_{i=1}^m \phi(\alpha_i) F(x_i) \phi(\alpha_i)$ are uniformly bounded in $m$.
 We claim that the sums $\F_m$ converge strictly in $\M(D)$ when $m\to \infty$.
 Indeed, for any bounded approximate unit $\{u_k\}\subset C_0(X)$ consisting of functions with compact support in $X$, our initial assumption on $\phi$ says that $\{\phi(u_k)\}$ converges strictly in $\M(D)$.
 Since $\F_m$ is uniformly bounded in $m$, it is enough to show that both sums $\F_m\phi(u_k)$ and $\F^*_m\phi(u_k)$ converge for any fixed $k$ when $m\to \infty$.
 This is true because all $u_k$ have compact support, so $\alpha_iu_k=0$ for large $i$.

 Now we can take any locally finite $\epsilon$-covering of $X$ and form the integral sum $\F=\sum_{i=1}^\infty \phi(\alpha_i) F(x_i) \phi(\alpha_i)$.
-Modulo $D$ any two such sums for two different $\epsilon$-coverings will differ in norm by $\le 2\epsilon$ (because all corresponding finite sums $\F_m$ differ by $\le 2\epsilon$, as shown above).
-So in $\M(D)/D$ these sums converge in norm when $\epsilon\to 0$.
-The lifting of the limit to $\M(D)$ is denoted $\int_X F(x)d\phi$.
+Modulo $D_{loc}$ any two such sums for two different $\epsilon$-coverings will differ in norm by $\le 2\epsilon$ (because all corresponding finite sums $\F_m$ differ by $\le 2\epsilon$, as shown above).
+So in $Q_{C_0(X)}(D)/D_{loc}$ these sums converge in norm when $\epsilon\to 0$.
+The lifting of the limit to $Q_{C_0(X)}(D)$ is denoted $\int_X F(x)d\phi$.

-The proof of all properties listed in the theorem for the case of a non-compact $X$ is the same as for a compact $X$.
-For example, for the multiplicativity property, one needs to estimate the difference modulo $D$ of two sums:
+The proof of all properties listed in the theorem (except $5^{\rm o}$) for the case of a non-compact $X$ is the same as for a compact $X$ (see \cite{Ka75}, section 3, theorem 1).
+For example, for the multiplicativity property, one needs to estimate the difference modulo $D_{loc}$ of the two sums:

-Both sums converge in the strict topology, so one needs only to show that all finite portions of these sums differ modulo $D$ by less than $2\epsilon c$ if $\{U_i\}$ is an $\epsilon$-covering for $F_2$ and $||F_1(x)||\le c$ for all $x\in X$.
+Both sums converge in the strict topology, so one needs only to show that all finite portions of these sums differ modulo $D_{loc}$ by less than $2\epsilon c$ if $\{U_i\}$ is an $\epsilon$-covering for $F_2$ and $||F_1(x)||\le c$ for all $x\in X$.
 Obviously, we can leave only those summands for which $U_i\cap U_j\ne\emptyset$.
-Then modulo $D$, $||F_2(x_i)-F_2(x_j)||\le 2\epsilon$, and the estimate of the difference of those two sums $\sum_{1\le i,j\le n}$ modulo $D$ comes from lemma 2.2. \cqfd
+Then modulo $D_{loc}$, $||F_2(x_i)-F_2(x_j)||\le 2\epsilon$, and the estimate of the difference of those two sums $\sum_{1\le i,j\le n}$ modulo $D$ comes from lemma 2.5.